gjolund/deno-http-template/README.md

 OpenFaaS Deno HTTP template
 =============================================

-An OpenFaaS of-watchdog template written in Rust.
+An OpenFaaS of-watchdog template written for Deno.

-This repository contains two Rust templates for OpenFaaS, one of which gives additional control over the HTTP request and response.
-They will both handle higher throughput than the classic watchdog due to the process being kept warm.
+This repository contains one Deno template for OpenFaaS.

 ## Installation